keboola/connection-docs/overview/tutorial/load/googledrive.md

 ---
-title: Part 1b - Loading data with Extractor
+title: Part 1b - Loading data with GoogleDrive Extractor
-permalink: /overview/tutorial/load/extractor/
+permalink: /overview/tutorial/load/googledrive/
 ---

 In the [previous step](/overview/tutorial/load/) you learned, how to quickly load data into